2017 Dirt Day

 Spring has sprung and winter's done!

-Promising something for the entire family, Wake Forest's second annual Dirt Day will be held along South White Street in downtown Wake Forest from 10 a.m. to 3 p.m.
+Promising something for the entire family, Wake Forest's fourth annual Dirt Day will be held along South White Street in downtown Wake Forest from 10 a.m. to 3 p.m.

 Kids will have a blast playing in an over-sized sandbox or making wheatgrass containers for home windowsills.
 Adults will have the chance to learn about the newest techniques in gardening and composting, check out the newest in outdoor activity gear, enjoy a beekeeping demonstration and visit with a variety of vendors offering an array of products and insight.

 But that’s not all.
-Dirt Day participants can participate in an outdoor Zumba class and hunt for shark teeth in pilings from the Aurora phosphate mine.
-Attendees can also paint with mud, peruse assorted fossils and animal skeletons and rub elbows with Master Gardeners and outdoor educators from the NC Museum of Natural Science.
+Dirt Day participants can also hunt for shark teeth in pilings from the Aurora phosphate mine, paint with mud, meet owls and other rescued wildlife, and rub elbows with Master Gardeners and outdoor educators from the NC Museum of Natural Science.